Class 2 Compression Stockings

 Medical compression stockings support the veins and assist them to function efficiently.
 It prevents the blood from pooling in the lower legs and improves blood flow back up toward the heart.

-Class 2 compression stockings are sometimes also referred to as varicose vein stockings because this compression grade is most commonly prescribed by doctors for the management of and to relieve the symptoms of varicose veins.
+These compression stockings are sometimes also referred to as varicose vein stockings class 2 because doctors most commonly prescribe this compression grade for managing and relieving the symptoms of varicose veins.

 Medical Grade Class 2 Compression Stockings and Their Uses?